knative/docs/docs/eventing/README.md

 A CamelSource is an event source that can represent any existing [Apache Camel component](https://github.com/apache/camel/tree/master/components) that provides a consumer side, and enables publishing events to an addressable endpoint.
 Each Camel endpoint has the form of a URI where the scheme is the ID of the component to use.

+CamelSource requires [Camel-K](https://github.com/apache/camel-k#installation) to be installed into the current namespace.

 **Spec fields**:

 - source: information on the kind of Camel source that should be created.